EthanStevensUSGS/Yellowstone-Application/README.md

 The right side of the interface of the summary tab is simply an output of the data frame that is FinDf in a data table.
 The left side is made up of water year data which comes in from input files.
 This is described below.

-**_Water Year Function:_**
+**Water Year Function:**

 Logical Trigger: Always run on user requesting data

 Function Inputs: YearFileName, SiteName
 * YearFileName= Character, file path to SiteWaterYears.csv
 * SiteName= Character, creates title, format = “Site Water Years”

 This function reads in a SiteWaterYear.csv file based on the site selected.
-Once the data has been properly formatted a max is read from the data and divided by 10.
-This value is used to set the Y max of the graph.
-The data is then plotted, and the data is also output to the interface as a table.
+Then a second function, Water Year Constituent Calculations and Reading function completes its work before the function continues (see next section).
+After the second function is completed this function bar graphs the data and prints a table of the data below.

+**Water Year Constituent Calculations and Reading:**

+Logical Trigger: Run within water year function

+Function Inputs: A, B, C, and GraphTitle
+* A: A from correlations section
+* B: B from correlations section
+* C: C from correlations section
+* GraphTitle: Character, Main title for graph

+This function loops through the Water Year data loaded into the program by the water year function.
+The function loops through the data collecting years, and the discharge & SC.
+Once these values are saved, concentrations then loads are calculated, and multiplied by 15 to get grams.
+Once done, the year loads are summed, and assigned to their respective year.
+The function then returns a data frame with Year, and Load in a data frame, YearLoad.

 ### 7. Deploying